ferv3455/ferv3455.github.io/_cpp_primer/ch2-variables-and-basic-types.md

 >    - If such constructors don't exist, it will fall back to direct-initializing with elements as arguments.
 >    - **Initializer lists don't require all elements to be of the same type** - they may be used for direct initialization. **This is different from the template `initializer_list`, which requires elements to be of the same type.**

-- A variable is **default initialized** without an initializer.
-The value depends on the type and where it is defined:
+- A variable is **default initialized** without an initializer. ***Refer to section 7.5.3 for details.*** The value depends on the type and where it is defined:
-  - Built-in types: **variables defined outside of functions are zero-initialized**; those defined inside are **uninitialized - undefined**.
+  - Built-in/Compound (arrays/pointers) types: **variables defined outside of blocks are zero-initialized**; **those defined inside a block are uninitialized - undefined**.
 Uninitialized variables have indeterminate values, which may cause errors hard to debug.
   - Classes: up to the class whether we can define objects without an initializer and what value will it have.